-Tours of the grounds, exhibits and shops are self-guided and allow plenty of opportunities for exploration.
+Tours of the grounds, exhibits, and shops are self-guided and allow plenty of opportunities for exploration.
 A collection of rolling stock gives a look back on Southern California’s railroad history.

 Some of the key pieces in the locomotive collection include the Emma Nevada, and 1881 steam locomotive purchased by Disney animator Ward Kimball for his backyard.
 It features Kimball’s own artwork on the cab.

-The love of trains that he shared with Walt Disney is credited for the idea of building a railroad at Disneyland.
+The love of trains that he shared with Walt Disney is credited with the idea of building a railroad at Disneyland.
 An area in Disney’s California Adventure theme park is named “Grizzly Flats” in honor of Kimball.

 Things to see & do Orange Empire Railway Museum

 The Pacific Electric collection consists of over 30 pieces of equipment, several of which were featured in the film “Who Framed Roger Rabbit”.
 The Los Angeles Railway collection consists of over two-dozen pieces and is one the most comprehensive collections anywhere.
 It features examples of nearly every type of streetcar run in Los Angeles in the 20th century.

 Early Los Angeles streetcars run each weekend on the half-mile-long “Loop Line”.
 A passenger diesel or electric freight train is chosen and rotated from the collection to run the 1.5-mile mainline that was once a part of the Santa Fe Railroad.